meeshkan/unmock-js/README.md

 This README contains all the essential information about unmock.
 For more examples an in-depth explanations, see the [documentation](https://unmock.io/docs/introduction).

-Here is a simple mock, a simple function, and a simple test in jest.
+Here is a mock, a function, and a test in jest.

 ```js
 const unmock = require("unmock");